nergig/Projects/README.md

 # Projects
 These are the projects that Peter Lin conducted or participated.
 Currently they include:
 1. A food delivery drone model
-2. Characterization of piezoelectric and piezopaper applications
+2. Characterization of piezoelectric papers and piezo-paper applications